Stojj2/Portfolio-Project-5/README.md

 **link to the [Dashboard](https://)**

 Short Description:<br>
-At the core of this project is a collection of different cell images that we've put together very carefully.
+At the core of this project is a collection of various cherry leaf images that we've assembled with great care.
 These images are the building blocks of the study.
-The main goal is to find out how well deep learning methods can help automatically detect powdery mildew.
+The main goal is to determine how effectively deep learning methods can assist in automatically detecting powdery mildew in cherry leaves.

 Project Planing:<br>
 The project have embraced each phase of the CRISP-DM framework as a pivotal milestone within the project plan.<br>